The Contractor Spending $4,000 a Month on SEO for 20 Years Has an Unfair Advantage. Here's What It Actually Built.

 Report leading and business indicators separately.
 Rankings, indexed pages, and non-branded impressions show whether visibility is developing.
 Qualified organic leads, consultations, sold jobs, and revenue show whether the work is commercially useful.

 The timeline isn't a promise that month 18 produces a specific result.
-It is a disciplined way to build an asset, learn from the market, and avoid judging a compounding channel by the first few weeks.
+It's a disciplined way to build an asset, learn from the market, and avoid judging a compounding channel by the first few weeks.

 Use a Scorecard That Shows Compounding and Commercial Value